-Inside: A step-by-step DIY to make some denim earrings with a Boho style from jeans and cardboard scraps.
+Inside: A step-by-step DIY to make denim earrings with a Boho style from jeans and cardboard scraps.

 I love upcycled Jewelry and have a beautiful silver bracelet made from a bent spoon which seems appropriate for a crafter.
 And I recently made some Marimekko earrings to reflect my love for Nordic designs.